SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 29 November, 2025
+### 📅 Sunday, 30 November, 2025
 ------
 ### Events
 ------
-Here are some notable events in the USA that occur on November 29:
+Here are some events that commemorate or occur on November 30th in the USA:

-- **Cyber Monday**: The Monday after Thanksgiving, also known as Cyber Monday, promotes online shopping deals and discounts.
-Though it was officially established in 2005, it has grown into one of the busiest online shopping days of the year.

-- **National Great American Smokeout**: Promoted by the American Cancer Society, this day is intended to encourage those who smoke to quit smoking or make a plan to quit.
+- **Saint Andrew's Day**: Celebrated in honor of Saint Andrew, the patron saint of Scotland.
+Some cities with Scottish heritage may hold celebrations or events.

+- **National Mason Jar Day**: Celebrated by fans of canning and preserving who raise awareness and perhaps organize workshops or craft events around using mason jars.

+- **Fall NFL Games**: Typically during this time, the NFL season is in
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. 💖✨ The best is yet to come! 🌈🌟"
+"✨ Every day may not be good, but there’s something good in every day! 🌈💖"